 The chairperson serves as liaison between the religion department and many other individuals and groups.
 Among these are the school administration and staff, other departments, and the director of campus ministry.
-Whenever possible, information about the religion department, its program and its activities should be given not only to these persons but to parents, area pastors, feeder schools, other Catholic high schools, and the Office for Evangelization and Discipleship.
+Whenever possible, information about the religion department, its program and its activities should be given not only to these persons but to parents, area pastors, feeder schools, other Catholic high schools, and the archdiocesan Catholic Schools Office.
 It is hoped that this sharing will lead to greater cooperation, mutual respect, and enrichment among all concerned.